jas-framework/C.Pay/DraftDocs/Usage.md

 ## Usage of C.Pay (In theory)

 **Command Tips** <br>
-Any command that starts with an exclamation point (!deposit) is an action command.
+Any command that starts with an exclamation point (!deposit) is an action command. <br>
 Any command that starts with a question mark (?help) is a static command. <br><br>

 **Deposits** <br>